Kennedi27/Kennedi27/README.md

 - 👋 Hi, I’m Kennedi Riado Nadeak
 - ✨ Currenly working in a company as a Junior .NET Developer
 - 👀 Interested with Mobile Dev Application (Specially React Native) & Web Develop
-- 🌱 Now, I'm focused on .Net, RESTful APIs, SQL and Clean Architecture
+- 🌱 Now, I'm focused on .Net, RESTful APIs, SQL and Learn About Clean Architecture
+- 🏀 Hobbies: Football, Games, Coding, Volly and Swimming
-- 📫 How to reach me.
+- 📫 Reach me on Linkedin.

 <hr/>